BenMussay/Coresets-Tests/README.md

 # Coresets-Tests
-A new method to test your coresets
+This repository contains a new method to test your coreset, using backpropagation.